"BBN girls trend more than guys because they're nicer to look at": Erica affirms

 “They Are Nicer to Look at”: Erica Reveals Why BBNaija Ladies Trend More Than Their Male Colleagues

-- Some of the popular female BBNaija ex-housemates like Bisola, T-boss, Erica, Dorathy and a host of others has a roundtable discussion with Ebuka on Bounceradio Live
+- Some of the popular female BBNaija ex-housemates like Bisola, T-boss, Erica, Dorathy and a host of others had a roundtable discussion with Ebuka on Bounceradio Live

 - During the session, Erica noted that the guys for almost every BBNaija season do not trend like the ladies because they are not good to look at